aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/_index.md

 ![image](/images/jess.png)

+Hi Jess here again.
+Now that you have your Dynatrace and AWS accounts in place, you will now provision AWS resources that run the easyTravel application.

-You will need to navigate across multiple browser tabs as you completed remaining workshop modules, so I recommend you make a new browser window that will eventually have these tabs:
+But to keep yourself organized and to easily navigate across the various consoles and views, I recommend you make a new browser window and maintain tabs for each of the following as you are requested to add them.
+Below is what you will eventually have:

 ![image](/images/broswer-tabs.png)